Hepatitis B

 Fact sheets, resources, multimedia, and more for parents and children from the Centers for Disease Control and Prevention.

-Three doses of the hepatitis B shot are recommended for children by doctors as the best way to protect against hepatitis B. Learn more about meningococcal and vaccines from CDC.
-A Spanish-language version is also available.
+Two or three doses of hepatitis B vaccine are recommended for children by doctors as the best way to protect against hepatitis B. Learn more about hepatitis B and vaccines from CDC.

 Children's Hospital of Philadelphia